petercorrea/data_structures_and_algorithms/README.md

 # Data Structures and Algorithms

-## About

 A collection of data structures, algorithms, and interviewing questions.

 ## 🚧 Maintenance Status

+**⚠️ Work In Progress ⚠️**

 This repo started out simply as a private collection of notes.
 However work has gone underway to make it more acceptable for public educational use.